 The Inn of the Sixth Happiness is a film based on the novel The Small Woman, written by Alan Burges, itself on the life of Gladys Aylward.
-The film stars in London, in the 30’s.
-Gladys (Ingrid Bergman) is a young British second maid who dreams of going to China as a christian missionary.
+The film starts in London, in the 30’s.
+Gladys (Ingrid Bergman) is a young British second maid who dreams of going to China as a Christian missionary.
 Unfortunately, she is told that she can’t be sent there due to her lack of education.
 A little, discouraged, but not ready to give up, she decides to go by herself.
 In a travel agency, she asks information for the train ticket.
-She’s going to start a new job as a housekeeper at Sir Francis Jamison’s (Ronald Squire) place, so she decided to pay her plane ticket with the money she’ll rise, giving a little amount to the agency each week until the ticket is completely paid.
+She’s going to start a new job as a housekeeper at Sir Francis Jamison’s (Ronald Squire) place, so she decides to pay her plane ticket with the money she’ll rise, giving a little amount to the agency each week until the ticket is completely paid.
 Thanks to Sir Francis Jamison, who has some connections in China, Gladys has a place to stay in this foreign country: at Jeannie Lawson’s (Athene Seyler) inn in Yang Cheng.
 Jeannie is a strong old woman full of life.
-She lives in the Inn, that hasn’t been opened for a while, with her cook, Yang (Peter Chong).
+She lives in an inn, that hasn’t been opened for a while, with her cook, Yang (Peter Chong).
 She has decided to reopen the inn with the help of Gladys and Yang.
 This is a success and the new Inn is named: The Inn of the Sixth Happiness.
 [SPOILER]: After a bad accident, Jeannie dies, leaving Gladys and Yang alone to handle the inn.
 [END OF SPOILER].

 The mandarin of Yang Cheng (Robert Donat) is desperately in need of a foot inspector to make sure that the traditional practice of foot binding is stopped in the regions he governs.
 Gladys is the one chosen.
 It’s a success.
 She then helps the illiterate people to read, adopts many orphans, stops a fight in a jail, makes several good actions and many friends.
 She is loved by everybody and is re-named Jen-Ai (The Woman who Loves the People) by the locals.
-Meanwhile, she meets Captain Lin Nan (Curt Jürgens) and they fell in love with each others.
+Meanwhile, she meets Captain Lin Nan (Curt Jürgens) and they fell in love with each other.
 This one encourages her to leave the country due to an imminent Japanese’s invasion.
-She refuses, because she belongs to China.
-When the war between Japan and China stars, it’s a catastrophe and the village is completely destroyed.
+She refuses because she belongs to China.
+When the war between Japan and China begins, it’s a catastrophe and the village is completely destroyed.
 The population has to evacuate the town.
-Now, having a hundred children to take care of, she leaves the town with them to take them to a more secure place.
+Now, having a hundred children to take care of, Gladys leaves the village with them to take them to a more secure place.
 This will be a long and hard expedition.

 The real Gladys Aylward was not pleased with the film.
 According to her, the tall Swedish Ingrid Bergman was not a good choice for the leading role, as Gladys really was a small brunette with a cockney accent.
 Some characters and places named were changed and some aspects of the film didn’t reflect perfectly what really happened to Gladys.
 Ok, she is probably the best judge as the movie is about her, but that doesn’t make it a bad one!
 Yes, it might be a not so good biopic about Aylward’s life, but the movie itself is simply great.
-It’s a movie with a lot of potential and it’s the kind of movie that is generally highly appreciated.
+It’s a movie with a lot of potentials and it’s the kind of movie that is generally highly appreciated.

-The Inn of the Sixth Happiness was nominated for Best Direction Oscar (but didn’t win).
+The Inn of the Sixth Happiness was nominated for Best Director Oscar (but didn’t win).
 It won a Golden Globes for Best Film Promoting International Understanding and was nominated for Best Motion Picture Actress – Drama (Ingrid Bergman) and Best Motion Picture Actor – Drama (Robert Donat).
 Ingrid Bergman and Kurt Jürgens were also both nominated for a BAFTA Award (Best Foreign Actor and Best Foreign Actress).
 Mark Robson received a DGA Award nomination for Outstanding Directorial Achievement in Motion Pictures.
 Finally, both Ingrid Bergman and Robert Donat won a Best Actress and Best Actor National Board of Review, USA Award.
 The film was the second most popular film at the British Box Office in 1959.
-In other words, the reception of this film was good.
+In other words, the reception was good.

 Despite the fact that the casting for this film was not perfect, well for the three main actors: Ingrid Bergman (not being enough British), Robert Donat and Curt Jürgens (both European playing Chineses), the interpretations were great and that’s one of my favourite aspects of the film.
-I believe this was Ingrid Bergman’s most touching performances.
+I believe this was Ingrid Bergman’s most touching performance.
 I simply love her in this.
 Her acting is so honest, so strong.
 We really connect with her.
-She and Jürgens make a great team and, together, embodied one of my favourite on-screen love story.
+She and Jürgens make a great team and, together, embodied one of my favourite on-screen love stories.
 They are so beautiful together and honestly make your heart beat.
-There’s a very touching scene when the two are in an inn full of people who all sleeps together.
+There’s a very touching scene when the two are in an inn full of people who all sleep together.
 Ingrid is lying with Six Pence, the little girl you adopted, next to her.
 Curt arrives and sees that the only place where he can lay is next to them.
 So, he lays there and the image we see is Ingrid and Curt with the little girl in the middle, just like they were a family.
 It’s simply beautiful.

 The Inn of the Sixth Happiness was filmed in Technicolor and it’s indeed one of the most colourful films I’ve ever seen, aesthetically and narratively.
 It’s beautiful.
-The Technicolor technique was really used at its full potential.
+The Technicolor technique was really used to its full potential.
 We like black & white films, but this is the kind of films that glorify the color classics.
-It really is a film that I would LOVE to see on big screen.
+It is a film that I would LOVE to see on big screen.
 If you ever did, well, I’m very jealous!